 The LX100 II is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 200D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 200D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic LX100 II Manual.
+Further information on the features and operation of the 200D and LX100 II can be found, respectively, in the Canon 200D Manual (free pdf) or the online Panasonic LX100 II Manual.

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 16.8MP) with a 22% higher linear resolution.